-Reconsideration cases are included in this table if i) the case was received at MAXIMUS Federal during 2008, and ii) the case is decided as of this writing.
+Reconsideration cases are included in this table if the case was received at MAXIMUS Federal during 2010.
 The decisions that are contained in the table reflect MAXIMUS FEDERAL's determination, including reopening decisions if applicable.
 Please note that updates for later levels of appeals are not reflected in these data (e.g., Administrative Law Judge hearings).
 At the national level, the impact of subsequent appeals is not great.
 But the reader should be aware that the appeal process allows for further actions not reflected herein.